- Introduction to Suturing

 A running suture, also known as a continuous suture, consists of one strand of suture material that runs for a lengthy distance along a wound, normally in a zigzag pattern, which is tied at either end.
 This suture resembles those used on baseballs, and so, they are sometimes called baseball sutures.
 Running (continuous) sutures provide an adequate closure with even tension distribution as well as saving both time and suture material.
 This technique is commonly used when the wound is actively bleeding and saving time is critical, such as a scalp laceration.
 The disadvantage is that suture breaks can cause wound gaps to occur.

 Use running sutures when esthetics are not important and when you want to save time.
-Running sutures will tend to bunch-up the tissue and shorten the wound length due to the tension needed to keep the wound margins together.
-Use the running suture on an actively bleeding scalp wound, time is important to minimize blood loss and being in the hairline in most cases the cosmetic result is usually not critical.
+Running sutures tend to bunch-up the tissue and shorten the wound length due to the tension needed to keep the wound margins together.
+Use the running suture on an actively bleeding scalp wound when fast action is important to minimize blood loss.
+Since a wound of this nature is in the hairline, in most cases the cosmetic result is usually not critical.

-Running sutures spreads the suture tension on evenly all over the wound – and this may be important when working with tissue with a soft consistency.
+Running sutures spread the suture tension evenly throughout the wound – and this may be important when working with tissue that has a soft consistency.

-If the suture material breaks in a running suture the whole wound will break down so be sure to secure the knots on the 2 sides properly and consider adding a couple of strategically placed interrupted sutures in addition to the running suture.
+If the suture material breaks in a running suture, the whole wound will break down so be sure to secure the knots on the 2 sides and consider adding a couple of strategically placed interrupted sutures in addition to the running suture.

 Continuous interlocking sutures

 This suture technique is accomplished by passing the needle through the loop created by the previous suture, locking it into place.
 Continuous locking sutures are commonly used for breast reconstructions, intestinal surgeries, and hernias, where soft tissue requires secure stitching.
-The downside when used externally on the skin is that continuous locking sutures may leave permanent hatch marks.
+The downside is when used externally on the skin permanent hatch marks may remain.